Gratheon/website/about/index.md

 ## Pitch
-📢 We are building a robotic beehive!
-6 years ago I became a beekeeper to improve pollination of my garden and to take care of bees.

-Soon I understood that bees can die from hunger, [🧶 Swarm](./🌨️%20Problems/🧶%20Swarming.md) and get [🦀 Varroa Mite Infestations](./🌨️%20Problems/🦀%20Infestations.md).
+📢 Hi everyone, my name is Artjom and we at Gratheon are building a robotic beehive!
+## Problem
+On average 20% to 40 % of colonies die every year.
+They die from hunger, [🦀 Varroa Mite Infestations](./🌨️%20Problems/🦀%20Infestations.md), late  [🧶 Swarming](./🌨️%20Problems/🧶%20Swarming.md) or because beekeeper is not experienced.

 I had to regularly lift heavy beehives sections to inspect and treat bees.
 Almost every year some of the colonies got weak and died over the winter.
 Losing a colony is not just 300 euros of monetary loss, its also a personal failure.
-On average 20% to 40 % of colonies die every year.

-Imagine a new type of beehive system that inspects the bees automatically.
-System that saves time, reduces loss of bees, and requires less inspections.
+Imagine a new type of beehive that inspects the bees automatically.
+It consists of several devices.
+All of the data gets into an app which helps reduces loss of bees, and requires less inspections.

 [👨🏻‍🚀 semi-professional beekeepers](./products/clients/👨🏻‍🚀%20Semi-professional%20beekeepers.md) could have more beehives and could see colony development over time automatically.
 [🧑🏻‍🌾 Farmers](products/clients/🧑🏻‍🌾%20Farmers.md) would get more pollination services and have 40% more crop yields.

-[Our team](company/Team/index.md) are experienced engineers and researchers from companies like Pipedrive, Clarifai, Fits.me, Taltech and we are raising 1M pre-seed investments for 2 years of runway.
+[Our team](company/Team/index.md) are engineers and researchers from companies like Pipedrive, Clarifai, Fits.me, Taltech and we are raising 1M pre-seed investments for 2 years of runway.
 Angels and [volunteers](volunteer.md) are also welcome.

 We are raising 40 thousands euros in pre-seed angel investments to bootstrap our product.
 Join us to help 2 million beekeepers and their cute & fuzzy bees.